Pppp1116/content-license-policy/README.md

 ### 10.1.
 Ten-Year AI Usage Ban for Third Parties

-For a period of **ten (10) years** from the date of publication of any Content in this Project or in the Official Discord, **no person or entity other than the Owner** may use that Content for any AI-related purpose without explicit written permission from the Owner.
+For a period of **ten (10) years** from the date when any specific Content is first made publicly available as part of this Project or in the Official Discord, **no person or entity other than the Owner** may use that Content, in whole or in part, for any AI-related purpose without the Owner’s explicit prior written permission.

-Prohibited AI uses include, but are not limited to:
+This prohibition includes, without limitation:

-- Training, fine-tuning, or evaluating machine learning models (LLMs, diffusion models, recommendation systems, etc.);
+- Training, fine-tuning, or evaluating any machine learning or AI model;
 - Building or augmenting datasets;
 - Generating embeddings, vector representations, or feature extractions;
-- Automated summarization or large-scale extraction of patterns for model consumption;
+- Automated large-scale scraping or harvesting specifically intended to feed AI systems;
-- Using the Content as prompt source, context, or knowledge base in tools that expose it to third parties at scale.
+- Using the Content as a systematic source of prompts, context, or knowledge in tools that expose it to third parties at scale.

+**For the avoidance of doubt**, for purposes of any applicable text-and-data-mining exception (including Article 4 of Directive (EU) 2019/790 and its national implementations), the Owner **expressly reserves and opts out of** any permission to use the Content for text-and-data-mining or AI-related purposes by third parties, except where the Owner has given explicit written permission.

 ### 10.2.
 Owner Exception